 California Megan's Law

-passed the "Violent Crime Control and Law Enforcement Act of 1994", also known as Megan's Law, without any protests.
+enacted the "Violent Crime Control and Law Enforcement Act of 1994", aka Megan's Law, without any objections.

 Make your FREE search now, and find out how many of California's Offenders are living close to your own home.